mshukuno/LANDVIZ/README.md

 * Updated jQuery library from 2.x to 3.5 in LANDVIZ Web.
 * Changed the tool name to PreProcTool-v2 from PreProcTool.

+#### Uninstall
+The installer install application in ```C:\Program Files\LANDIS-II-v7\LANDVIZ-v2``` and adds system Path environment variable.
+To uninstall, double click ```unins000.exe```.
+It will remove the application and environment variable.
+The files and folders created after the installation such as logs folder and log files will not be removed by uninstaller.

 ## LANDVIZ v1.2